 Remove the biscuit base from the fridge and pour the creamy mixture over the top, smoothing the top.

 Cool in the fridge for 1-2 hours, or longer, until set.

-Place the honey, sweet chilli sauce and the juice and pulp of the remaining passion fruits into a small saucepan.
+Place 2 tbsp honey, 1 tbsp sweet chilli sauce and the juice and pulp of the remaining two passion fruits into a small saucepan.
 Heat gently over a low heat until the honey has dissolved and the sauce has thickened, this will take around five minutes.

 Allow to cool slightly, then spread over the top of the cheesecake.